Sending a Resume via E-mail: What to Include in the E-mail Text

 This week, I had a client pose a question that I’m sure many people have, but few ask: “What should I include in the body of an e-mail when sending a resume to a prospective employer?”
 Now, obviously he knew that he needed to have SOMETHING in the text area, and that is a great start.
 However, he also did not want to repeat his cover letter and/or resume information when sending this introductory e-mail.

 When in the hiring position, I receive many e-mailed cover letters and resumes.
 Some people simply put nothing in the e-mail, which I believe is unacceptable.
 As an alternative, some people tend to repeat EVERYTHING from their documents, which leads me to not bother opening them.
 There has to be something in the middle.
+(And – if you’re not sure if your resume is up-to-par, you can click here to download our free Top 5 Resume Tips to GET THE INTERVIEW)

 Here is what I told my client: You have to give them enough information to spark their interest, but not enough so that they know everything about you.
 Leave a little mystery that encourages them to open the attached documents and learn about you even further.
 I provided him with an example that I am sharing with you: